 However, the Germans had different plans.
 A surprise attack in the densely forested Ardennes region between Luxembourg and Belgium required the Allied Forces, which included the battle wearied soldiers in Reims, to answer the call to duty immediately.
 These brave soldiers dropped everything and joined in what would become known as one of the most brutal battles of WWII.
 Now recognized in history as The Battle of the Bulge … and the game that was left behind as … The Game That Never Happened.

 Honoring the soldiers who abruptly left Reims to bravely join in the fight, we now play the Remembrance Bowl.
-Patton Legacy Sports produces this American flag football game in Normandy each year during the D-Day Commemorations between the soldiers of the 101st Airborne and 82nd Airborne Divisions as a salute to the bravery of their fellow Airborne soldiers and as a memorial to those who perished in The Battle of the Bulge, never to return home.
+This American flag football game in Normandy each year during the D-Day Commemorations between the soldiers of the 101st Airborne and 82nd Airborne Divisions is a salute to the bravery of their fellow Airborne soldiers and as a memorial to those who perished in The Battle of the Bulge, never to return home.
 The few programs left today are found in museums both in Europe and the US.
 Missing, are the contents inside that never had the opportunity to be added.

 The cover of the Champagne Bowl program